-So, the number of reserves the bank has to make with the central bank of Mexico = $3.9 mn.
+So, the number of reserves the bank has to make with Mexico’s central bank = $3.9 million.

-- For a long time in the history of banking, reserve requirements helped Central banks to regulate the circulation of money.
+- For a long time in banking history, reserve requirements helped Central banks regulate the circulation of money.
 It is now deemed helpful in keeping interest rates (lending rates) under check.
-That said, Central banks do not necessarily mandate these rates but influence or impact them.
+Central banks do not necessarily mandate these rates but influence or impact them.

 - It is also a measure to keep liquidity in the system under the scanner.

 - It can also be used as a tool for fighting inflation.

 Despite the points mentioned above, a few factors act as a hindrance to the functioning of a commercial bank on a daily basis.
 Let us understand the disadvantages of the reserve requirement ratio through the points below.

 - A continuous increase or decrease in reserve requirements may cause the spirit of investors to die down.
 They sometimes become critical in investor circles.

 - These requirements are changed only when needed stringently because they can be expensive to implement.